hpc2n/intro-linux/docs/linux.md

 - The command line works everywhere: it is easy to use remotely through SSH, for installing and maintaining servers, you can use it without starting a graphical interface, which gives less overhead and makes it faster and more efficient
 -  You can script command line programs: this is a big advantage; you can avoid many repetitive operations when using a script
     - Example: renaming, copying, or moving many files through a graphical file manager can be a hassle.
 On the command line you can script it.
 For instance, copying all your .dat files to a directory could be done like this: <code>cp *.dat /mydir</code>

-You can also use scripting languages for more complicated tasks.
-For many years, the scripting language of choice was the shell.
-The advantage of the shell is that you can use the familiar programs that you've been using on the command line in your scripts.
+    - You can also use scripting for more complicated tasks.

-While scripting languages like Perl and Python use libraries, it's also possible to use standard Linux programs if a library doesn't exist.

-- When Unix Was Developed, There Was No GUI

-While Linux is not Unix, as it has no code from the system, its behavior is based on it, including its use of the command line.
-When Unix was developed at Bell Labs in the late '60s and early '70s, there was no such thing as a graphical user interface.

-Most people submitted their programs on punch cards, while a lucky few were able to interact with the system using a terminal, like Unix's creators: Dennis Ritchie and Ken Thompson.

-These terminals were either teletype machines or video terminals, which were just a screen and a keyboard.
-Both of these types of terminals just supported text, not graphics.

-Command-line interfaces were natural for this type of terminal.
-The use of text terminals was also a major reason why Unix developers preferred short command names, as they were faster to type.
+    - Some of the most commonly used scripting languages are the shell, perl, and Python.

 ## Root, user

-Linux OSs have a built-in system of user roles.
-Each user has a designated role, with varying levels of permissions.
-For example, if you’re a guest, you won’t be able to modify the OS’s core files.
+All Linux operating systems have a built-in system of user roles, where each user has a specific role, with varying levels of permissions.

-A ‘root’ account, on the other hand, has full access to every command and file in the system.
-That is to say, if you’re a root user, you can do just about anything you want.
+Some of the common roles are:
+- user: nothing more, nothing less.
+The user can normally do what they want in their own home directory and perhaps a few other directories where they have been given permission to work.
+A user cannot install anything to the system outside of these directories where they have permission, and also cannot change most setup files (other than those affecting only themself).
+- root: The root user or root account has administrative priviliges; complete access to all configurations, commands, and files in the system.
+Other words for root is **superuser** or **administrator**, though **root** is the most common term on Linux.

+!!!
+NOTE

-On Linux, root refers to two things: the root directory and the root user.
-The root directory is the parent directory that contains every file and folder on your system.
-You can use the wildcard "/" (forward slash) to denote the root directory in your commands.
+    root refers to both **the root directory** and **the root user**.

+    The root directory is the top level/parent directory containing all files and folders of the system.
+It is designated with a "/", and this is how you can denote it in your commands.
-On the other hand, the root user, also known as the superuser, or simply root, is the user that has all administrative privileges.
-The root user can view and edit any file, make changes to the system or other users, and even delete the whole directory hierarchy.
-Simply put, it is the Linux user with the highest level of control.

-The root is the superuser or administrator account in Linux systems with complete control over the operating system and its resources.
-The root user has unrestricted access to system files, can perform administrative tasks, and can modify critical system configurations.
-However, using the root account sparingly and relying on regular user accounts with appropriate permissions for day-to-day operations is generally recommended to enhance system security.

 ## Package manager

-When it comes to Linux, you install ‘packages’ rather than programs.
-Typically, you’ll do this through the terminal.
-A ‘package manager’ is a tool that provides you with a graphical interface to help you find new packages, then install, update, and even configure them.
+On Linux, the programs you install are often referred to as "packages".
+Commonly, they are installed on the command line.
+A "package manager" is a tool that gives you a graphical interface to help you find new packages, install, update, and sometimes even configure them.

-On Linux, apps are distributed in the form of packages and are available in the official repositories of your distribution.
-A package manager is a program used to manage packages on a Linux system.
-It allows you to add or delete packages from sources such as your distro's repositories.
-You can also add additional third-party repositories with a package manager if you want, however.
+On Linux, most **apps** are distributed as packages and are available in the official repositories of your distribution.
+You can also add third-party repositories with a package manager if you want access to even more packages.

-APT, RPM, and pacman are the three most popular package managers found on Linux distros.
-Debian and Ubuntu-based distributions use the APT package manager; Fedora, CentOS, and RHEL have the RPM package manager, whereas Arch Linux and its derivatives ship with pacman.

-A Package Manager is a software tool used in Linux distributions to manage installing, removing, and updating software packages.
-Package managers automate resolving dependencies, retrieving packages from repositories, and handling package installations.
-Examples of popular package managers in Linux include apt (used by Debian-based distributions), yum/dnf (used by Red Hat-based distributions), and Pacman (used by Arch Linux).
+There are several different package managers available for the different Linux distros.
+These are some of the popular ones:
+- APT: used by Debian and Ubuntu-based distributions.
+- RPM: used by Fedora, CentOS, and RHEL.
+- pacman: used by Arch Linux and its derivatives.
+- yum/dnf: used by Red Hat-based distributions.

 ## Source and binary packages